thomasyu888/synpy-sdk-client/docs/FormServicesApi.md

 # Enter a context with an instance of the API client
 with synclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = synclient.FormServicesApi(api_client)
+    api_instance = form_services_api.FormServicesApi(api_client)
-    name = 'name_example' # str | A globally unique name for the group.
+    name = "name_example" # str | A globally unique name for the group.
 Required.
 Between 3 and 256 characters.

+    # example passing only required values which don't have defaults set
     try:
         # Create a FormGroup with the provided name.
         api_response = api_instance.create_group(name)
         pprint(api_response)
-    except ApiException as e:
+    except synclient.ApiException as e:
         print("Exception when calling FormServicesApi->create_group: %s\n" % e)
 ```